• 98% of Americans consider pets to be companions or members of the family.

 The giant Dane was the first animal to live at Rose Brooks Center, but he was only the first.
-As both woman and dog healed from their injuries, it became abundantly clear early on that the amazing therapeutic benefit pets can have on a family greatly outweighed the cost of housing them.
+As both healed from their injuries, it became abundantly clear early on that the amazing therapeutic benefit pets can have on a family greatly outweighed the cost of housing them.

 Help ensure families like this aren’t torn apart.

 Through the support of our generous donors, Paws Place is possible.
 Through your help we are able to provide food, vet care, and a Pet Advocate so that the Paws Place is warm and welcoming place for all our animal residents.
 Help us care for the entire family by supporting our Pet Shelter.